Speakers & Experts

 Michael J. Pearce, Ph.D., MFAAssociate Professor

 Phone: (805) 444-7716

 Associate Professor Michael joined the Art Department at CLU full-time in 2005 having previously served as an adjunct professor in 2001.
 He's an accomplished oil painter, installation designer, and an award-winning theatrical scenic designer.
 He says teaching painting and drawing to CLU students is the most rewarding job of his life.

-Michael is the Chair of the Art Department and curator of the Kwan Fong Gallery of Art and Culture, which under his direction has hosted exhibits by artists like Bela Bacsi, Mia Tavonatti, Cyn McCurry, Christopher Marshall and Christophe Cassidy, the Distillery Collective, Morgan Alexander (Photographs), the AIDS Quilt, CLU's Art faculty, and many other artists.
+Michael is the curator of the Kwan Fong Gallery of Art and Culture, which under his direction has hosted exhibits like "The Man Show", "The New Romantic Figure", Bela Bacsi, Mia Tavonatti, Cyn McCurry, Christophe Cassidy, the Distillery Collective, Morgan Alexander (Photographs), the AIDS Quilt, Photos from communist countries, CLU's Art faculty, and many other artists.

 For more information on the Kwan Fong Gallery check out the Art Department's blog here.